marcmaliar/langchain-hand-of-cards-probability/README.md

-# ChatGPT explains what is the probability of
+# LangChain helps the user understand the probability of a poker hand

 This project is a LangChain prompt engineering application.
 ChatGPT receives a hand of cards by user input from a standard 52 card deck.
 Then it calculates the probability of that hand happening using the LangChain math LLM chain.
 Finally, it gives the user a paragraph explaining in real-world terms how small this probability is.
 This is an example of a prompting application with multiple layers.